LeChocolatChaud/VendingMachine/README.md

-# VendorMachine
+# VendingMachine
-A vendor machine project for SJTU XueSen camp.
+A vending machine project for SJTU XueSen camp.